monetaproject/blockauth/README.md

 -----

-#### DN-Key Specifications
+#### DNKey Specifications

-If remembering a `UID` and `PWID` (on-top of the actual password) is too much you can choose to use [DN-Keys](http://dnkey.org), which allow you to simply remember a username and password instead.
-By using publically available DNS TXT records you will reveal slightly more about who you are in the process.
+If remembering a `UID` and `PWID` (on-top of the actual password) is too much you can choose to use [DNKeys](http://dnkey.org), which allow you to simply remember a username and password instead.
+However, please note that by using publically available DNS TXT records to pair UIDs and PWIDs, you will also be revealing slightly more informtion about who you are in the process.

-A registration process that supports DN-Keys should also return something similar to this:
+When a registration process supporting DNKeys sends back the UID, PWID and Chain, it should also return the required value that the user would need to add to their DNS TXT records, which should look like this:

 <!--pre-html-->
 ```
-dnkey-blockauth-doget=86e0ae3dfc5adf865b8ddbfe669fee1d2916ddda3e28ce83ed3ca489a0b6fd4b_57068f4ffba9f08308ef2c2769f425233a68c11199e872336232d2a08e6a4e8f
+dnkey-blockauth-XXX=YYY_ZZZ
 ```

+`XXX` represents the blockchain storing the credentials. `YYY` represents the UID and `ZZZ` represents the PWID.

-Adding the above record to the DNS TXT record for `your-name.your-domain.com` sets that as your username.
-Having a username allows you to replace the need for remembering the `UID` and `PWID` and simply remember your sub-domain instead, which could be as simple as `bob.anything.com` for example.
+Adding the above record to the DNS TXT record for `name.domain.com` sets that as your username.
+Having a username allows you to replace the need for remembering the `UID` and `PWID` and simply remember your sub-domain instead.

 -----

 #### Authentication Specifications

-If the client __does not__ support DN-Keys, the required fields (otherwise ascertained from the DN-Key results) are as follows:
+If the client __does not__ support DNKeys, the required fields (otherwise ascertained from the DNKey results) are as follows:

 * UID
 * PWID
 * Blockchain
 * Password

-If the client __does__ supports [DN-Keys](http://dnkey.org) all you need to input is the following:
+If the client __does__ supports [DNKeys](http://dnkey.org) all you need to input is the following:

-* DN-Key
+* DNKey
 * Password

-The DN-Key contains the `UID`, `PWID` and selected Blockchain, e.g `btc`.
+The DNKey contains the `UID`, `PWID` and selected Blockchain, e.g `btc`.

 The `PWID` is the transaction ID from where the credentials are stored.